g-male/darin-portfolio/content/capturing/bird/gull-in-shrubs.md

 postyear: "2023"
 contentdesc: bird
 ---
 This mother gull wasn't too happy having a sweaty bearded lunatic staring at her, while she was trying to tend to her nest.
+Shot in Castro Marim, Porugal.